 To be an efficient scraplifter, you must first admit your addiction.
 I use to feel shame that my layouts were not nearly as inspiring or wonderfully designed as those seen in magazines, until I discovered that you could ‘borrow’ someone else’s brilliant design work.
 Here are a few tips that I have discovered:

 Buy lots of magazines and use sticky notes to mark the pages that you feel a connection to.
 Visit the many websites available, and by right clicking on your mouse, save the picture onto your hard drive in a special folder you created just for scraplifted ideas.
 It is very helpful if you have a large hard drive to hold the many pictures you will collect.
-Join one (or more)of the many yahoogroups that are for scrapbooking addicts like me.
+Join one (or more) of the many online groups that are for scrapbooking addicts like me.
 Many of these also have lots of layouts to inspire you to ‘borrow’.
 You must also be a frequent visitor to your local – and favourite – scrapbook store.
 The store is a treasure trove of ideas, classes, and of course, supplies.
 Collect sketches whenever possible.
 Pagemaps offers free sketches each month.
 Get yourself a large binder to collect such goodies and refer to it whenever you feel stuck or just need some inspiration.
 Keep a notebook in your purse for when you see a design in a magazine, and you have no money to buy it, to make a quick sketch and write yourself notes so at a later date you can refer to it.
 Scour through yard sales for magazines that another avid scrapbooker is purging from stash.
-You won’t feel as guilty pulling pages out of magazines that you paid a dollar or two for, rather than your latest copy of Canadian Scrapbooker.

 When you find a layout you like first you should decide what attracted you like the layout

 o Is it the design of the layout?
 How can you incorporate it to the pictures you want to us?